 Economies in all regions have improved contract enforcement in recent years.
 A judiciary can be improved in different ways.
 Higher-income economies tend to look for ways to enhance efficiency by introducing new technology.
 Lower-income economies often work on reducing backlogs by introducing periodic reviews to clear inactive cases from the docket and by making procedures faster.
-What reforms making it easier (or more difficult) to enforce contracts has Doing Business recorded in Belgium (table 10.2)?
+What reforms making it easier (or more difficult) to enforce contracts has Doing Business recorded in Italy (table 10.2)?

-Table 10.2 How has Belgium made enforcing contracts easier-or not?
+Table 10.2 How has Italy made enforcing contracts easier-or not?
 By Doing Business report year

 DB year Reform DB2008 No reform as measured by Doing Business.
-DB2009 Belgium established as a standard procedure to fix a procedural calendar for written pleading, and introduced tighter deadlines for the delivery of expert opinions.
-The amendments also have sanctions if the deadlines are not respected.
+DB2009 No reform as measured by Doing Business.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
 DB2012 No reform as measured by Doing Business.
-DB2013 reform as measured by Doing Business.
+DB2013 No reform as measured by Doing Business.